-Local student a semi-finalist in STEM contest inspired by ‘Hidden Figures’
+Bothell student wins grand prize in STEM contest inspired by ‘Hidden Figures’

 “I didn’t think I would like it, but I ended up really liking it,” she said.

 The math, coupled with Feist’s drive to solve problems and build puzzles, struck a chord within her.
-She attended a seven-week Girls Who Code summer camp, and this year is taking an AP computer science class.
+She attended a seven-week Girls Who Code summer camp, and this year is taking an AP computer-science class.

-The Hidden Figures contest aims to encourage and honor women within the science, technology, engineering and math fields, which are still largely made up of men.
+The Hidden Figures contest aims to encourage and honor women within the STEM fields, which are largely made up of men.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.